KempnerInstitute/nodelens/README_UNIFIED.md

 This unified system provides a single entry point for all neural network alignment experiments.
 It replaces the previous fragmented approach with a comprehensive, configuration-driven system.

-**Note**: The main experiment runner `run_experiment.py` is kept in the root directory as the primary entry point to the alignment framework.
+**Note**: The main experiment runner `scripts/run_experiment.py` is the primary entry point to the alignment framework.
 All configuration files are in `configs/`, examples in `examples/`, and the core library code in `src/alignment/`.

 ## Overview